 Kelty’s soft and cozy Tru.Comfort Doublewide is the perfect car camping bag for two.
 Although double sleeping bags all tend to be a bit bulky, the extra weight is worth it for the roominess the Doublewide provides, as long as you don't have to carry it too far.
 There's room for two-standard size pillows, but the really cool feature are the built-in blankets, which give this bag modular warm from 20 degrees up to warmer nights, too.

-The NEMO Jazz Duo 20 degree sleeping bag hits all the marks for comfort and adjustability.
-We all know that regulating body temperature when cozying up to your partner can be tricky, but this bag has dual action zippers and zippable foot portions as well so you can customize your side of the bag.
-There's also a built-in sheet that provides temperature versatility but is also nice for washing, and a harness that keeps it stable on a sleeping pad (go for Nemo's super-comfy Roamer).
+The NEMO Jazz 30-degree double sleeping bag hits all the marks for comfort and adjustability.
+We all know that regulating body temperature when cozying up to your partner can be tricky, but this bag has dual action zippers and zippered foot accessibility as well so you can customize your side of the bag.
+There's also a built-in sheet that provides temperature regulation and is also nice for washing, and a harness that keeps it stable on a sleeping pad (go for Nemo's super-comfy Roamer).
 It's over eight pounds, but comes with an oversized duffle for packing and transport.
 Lastly, Nemo backs this bag with a lifetime warranty.

 PNW companies know their stuff when it comes to camping gear, and Seattle-based Feathered Friends is no exception.
-The Spoonbill bag is a lightweight packable option for a double bag, weighing in under 2.5 pounds thanks to 950-fill down insulation that packs down small and provides big warmth.
-Although fully separate hoods prevent some snuggling, the bag is still perfect for couples and hits the mark on the warmth-to-weight ratio.
+The Spoonbill bag is a lightweight, packable option for a double bag, weighing in under 2.5 pounds thanks to 950-fill down insulation that packs down small and provides big warmth, and the decision to not include insulation on the bottom.
+Instead, there's a super-durable Dyneema sheet, the idea being that you're going to compress the insulation as you lie on it and it'll lose a lot of its warmth anyways; paired with a good sleeping bag, you don't need it.
+Reviewers note that the zippers could be longer and fully separate hoods prevent some snuggling, but this bag is still perfect for ultralight couples who prioritize their warmth-to-weight ratio.